nizardrou/De-novo-transcriptome-assembly-workshop/README.md

 ## The data
 The datasets that we will be using for this workshop are publicly available sequencing data in the form of FASTQ sequencing files.
 The are publicly available to download from the Short Read Archive (SRA [https://www.ncbi.nlm.nih.gov/sra]) using the following accessions SRR28281136,SRR28281137,SRR28281138,SRR28281139,SRR28281140, and SRR28281141.
 There are 6 samples in total, organized as paired end sequences (so 12 files), and spanning 3 conditions with 2 replicates per condition.
 The organism is Staphylococcus aureus, and the 3 conditions represent bacterial growth under different carbon sources, Glucose, Fructose, and Pyruvate.

+## The scripts and the files
+In the data folder that you have copied, there are a number of shell scripts with the extension ".sh", and below is a summary of what they are,

+- annotate.sh = The script that runs the Transdecoder and Trinotate for the annotation of the assembly.
+- assembly.sh = The script that assembles the transcriptome using Trinity.
+- qc.sh = The script that performs the assessment of the assembly using Alignment, BUSCO, and QUAST.
+- quantify.sh = The script that quantifies expression levels and performs DGE using RSEM and DESeq2.
+- de_novo.sh = A script that combines all of the steps together.

 ## Step 1: Assembling the reads using Trinity.
 Almost all sequencing data analysis begin with quality checking and quality trimming of the data.
 This process ensures that we remove low quality sequenced nucleotides as well as other artefacts such as sequencing adapter contamination.
 And whilst this is also the first step in our analysis, we will not be addressing it here.
 However, if you would like to find out how that is performed, then please have a look at our Quality checking and Quality Trimming section of the Variant detection and Annotation Workshop here [https://github.com/nizardrou/Variant-Detection-and-Annotation-workshop/edit/main/README.md#step-1-data-quality-checking-and-quality-trimming].